Gwenfair Vaughan

 "Gwenfair Vaughan's performance as the lonely Alice is moving and bittersweet".

-Gwenfair has also had the he pleasure of performing in U.S regional productions of 'A Christmas Carol' and 'Under Milk Wood', in which she portrayed a number of the wonderful characters penned by Charles Dickens and Dylan Thomas.
-She relished the opportunity to transition from one character to the next in the Welsh classic, portraying them in a number of Welsh dialects, whilst also sharing the role of First Voice, which she narrated in a Standard American accent.
+Whilst performing in U.S regional productions of 'A Christmas Carol' and 'Under Milk Wood', Gwenfair portrayed a number of the wonderful characters penned by Charles Dickens and Dylan Thomas.
+She welcomed the opportunity to transition from one character to the next in the Welsh classic, portraying them in a number of Welsh dialects, whilst also sharing the role of First Voice, which she narrated in a Standard American accent.
 Her performance received critical recognition in a Pennsylvania Welsh Society Review

 “…the gem of the evening, Gwenfair Vaughan was my personal favorite, who will really catch your eye and attention with her talent, charm and presence”

-Gwenfair has also toured internationally.
-She originated the female lead, Ceridwen the vengeful witch, in the award winning 'Taliesin' theater show, which received 'The Waterford Audience Choice Award’ at the Dublin International Theater Festival.
+Having also toured internationally, Gwenfair originated the female lead, Ceridwen the vengeful witch, in the award winning 'Taliesin' theater show, which received 'The Waterford Audience Choice Award’ at the Dublin International Theater Festival.
 The production performed separately in Welsh and English, was based on the Welsh mythical tale of the birth of the 6th century bard Taliesin, and was told with physical comedy, music and dance.
-The show went on to great touring success, performing in North America, Asia and Europe for a number of years, whilst receiving critical recognition from from an array of publications, including The Irish Times and The Irish Guardian.
+The show went on to touring success, performing in North America, Asia and Europe, whilst receiving critical recognition from several publications across a number of countries.

 Amongst Gwenfair's other critically recognized performances, was her portrayal of Rebecca in 'Into the East' with Wales' Specatcle Theatre.
 The moving and dramatic play told how the children's opera, Brundibar first came into existence in the ghettos of German-occupied Czechoslovakia